Subhojit103/Covid-19-Project/README.md

 This project is divided into several parts to check diferent components of the dataset.
 Data cleaning step using missing value ratio and percentage.
-Outlier detection and removal techniques using box plot and IQR Missing value imputation using KNN, mean, median Normalization using standardization, MIN-MAX scaling, Robust scaling.
+Outlier detection and removal techniques using box plot and IQR.
+Missing value imputation using KNN, mean, median Normalization using standardization, MIN-MAX scaling, Robust scaling.
 Dimension Reduction using Sure independent screening followed by LASSO.